 - Beginning January 1, 2006, a utility tax law, Oregon Senate Bill 408 (SB 408), requires the OPUC to track estimated income taxes collected by Oregon utilities in rates and compare this amount to adjusted taxes paid to taxing authorities by the utility or corporate consolidated group.
 The OPUC may establish deferral accounts to capture the difference - SB 408 requires an annual rate adjustment if difference between taxes authorized to be collected by the utility and taxes paid by the utility to taxing authorities exceed \$100,000 - Report for prior calendar year is filed in October with the refund or collection beginning in June of the following year - Primary issue for PGE is the so called "double whammy" effect, due to the OPUC adopting a fixed reference point for margins and effective tax rates.
 The double whammy can result in unusual outcomes and increased financial volatility.
-The OPUC stated in the final order that it will be responsive to concerns related to the consequences of the double whammy problem, and may address those concerns in other regulatory proceedings - Historical/expected outcomes: - 2006: Customer refund of approximately \$37.2 million plus accrued interest - 2007: Customer collection of \$14.7 million plus accrued interest - 2008: Customer refund of approximately \$10 million plus accrued interest - 2009: Customer refund of approximately \$8 million plus accrued interest - 2010: Company has recorded no estimated amount for refund to, or collection from customers (1)
+The OPUC stated in the final order that it will be responsive to concerns related to the consequences of the double whammy problem, and may address those concerns in other regulatory proceedings - Historical/expected outcomes: - 2006: Customer refund of approximately \$37.2 million plus accrued interest - 2007: Customer collection of \$14.7 million plus accrued interest - 2008: Customer refund of approximately \$10 million plus accrued interest - 2009: Customer refund of approximately \$8 million plus accrued interest - 2010: Company estimates a collection of less than \$1 million, but has not recorded any amount (1) - 2011: Company estimates a collection of less than \$1 million, but has not recorded any amount (1)